canmom/canmom.github.io/fiction/summoning.md

 "I am going to perform magic." you said.

 "Are you going to call angels down, to whisk us away on beams of light?"
-He smiled wide and pure, and you wished you had another thing to compare him than the distant, forbidden angels.
+He smiled wide and pure, and you wished you had another thing to compare him than those distant, forbidden angels.
 "Enchant our boots, to take seven leagues in a single stride?
 Transform us into otters, so we may steal away on the river?"

 "No." You crouched beside him, and leaned in close for warmth.
 "Such mysteries are far beyond my ken.
 I am going to summon a demon---into my own flesh, not yours."